-The previous section introduced some of the evidence about social factors in recovery, highlighting that creating bonds and networks of people in recovery and with others who do not use substances are critical components of many individuals’ recovery journeys as is the process of leaving behind social groups that use substances and personal identities that were associated with active use patterns.
+The previous section introduced some of the evidence about social factors in recovery, highlighting that creating bonds and networks of people in recovery and with others who do not use substances are critical components of many individuals’ recovery journeys, as is the process of leaving behind social groups that use substances and personal identities that were associated with active use patterns.
 To incorporate this component within a coherent model of recovery, the concept of recovery capital and its origins in the concept of social capital are described next.

 Bourdieu (1985) argued that social networks are a valuable asset and that social interaction, a sense of belonging and the relationships of trust and tolerance that are subsequently developed, are key resources particularly in communities where there is a lack of financial capital and a resulting limitation in access to community resources.
-In the U.S., Putnam (2000) described social capital as a resource that individuals can draw upon, as well as a commitment to the group.
+In the US, Putnam (2000) described social capital as a resource that individuals can draw upon, as well as a commitment to the group.
 As such, reciprocity is central to Putnam’s conceptualisation of social capital.
 He differentiated between 'bonding' capital (the strength of links within established groups) and 'bridging' capital which referred to the links and associations between groups.
 Putnam argued that individuals from marginalised communities can have strong bonds in their social networks but still have little access to community resources if there are not bridges to more groups that are engaged effectively with community assets and resources.

-The history of social capital writing is central to our understanding of the emerging concept of recovery capital as the set of “resources and capacities that enable growth and human flourishing,” and we put this in quotation marks because this will be our working definition of recovery for the remainder of this chapter.
+The history of social capital writing is central to our understanding of the emerging concept of recovery capital as the set of “resources and capacities that enable growth and human flourishing,” and we put this in quotation marks because this will be our working definition of recovery capital for the remainder of this chapter.
 This fits with the broader characterisation of recovery in this book as a dynamic process of behaviour change.
 The assumption here is that recovery capital is a key marker of recovery progress and wellbeing and will increase or diminish in reasonably predictable ways in response to social and societal activities and forces.
-Much of this hinges on White and Cloud’s (2008) assertion that long-term recovery pathways are better predicted on the basis of building strengths rather than managing or attempting to reduce deficits.
+This assumption hinges on White and Cloud’s (2008) assertion that long-term recovery pathways are better predicted on the basis of building strengths rather than managing or attempting to reduce deficits.

-The term recovery capital was originally coined by Cloud and Granfield (2008) as “the sum total of one’s resources that can be brought to bear on the initiation and maintenance of substance misuse cessation” (Cloud and Granfield, 2008, pp. 1972.
+The term recovery capital was originally coined by Cloud and Granfield (2008) as “the sum total of one’s resources that can be brought to bear on the initiation and maintenance of substance misuse cessation” (Cloud & Granfield, 2008, p.
+1972).
 Cloud and Granfield (2008) argued that recovery capital applies not only to assets and strengths but they also discussed the concept of 'negative recovery capital' for factors that constitute barriers to recovery change.
-Cloud and Granfield identified four such barriers, suggesting that recovery is more difficult for those with histories of mental health problems, with significant histories of involvement with the criminal justice system, for people who are older and, more contentiously, for women.
-Within the model outlined in this chapter, it is also important to recognise that recovery is a dynamic concept that will change over time and is bi-directional meaning that it is just as likely to go down as to go up if an individual experiences adversities and the removal or inability to access desired goods or resources.
+Cloud and Granfield identified four such barriers, suggesting that recovery is more difficult for those with histories of mental health problems, histories of involvement with the criminal justice system, for people who are older and, more controversially, for women.
+Within the model outlined in this chapter, it is also important to recognise that recovery is a dynamic concept that will change over time and is bi-directional, meaning that it is just as likely to go down as to go up if an individual experiences adversity and the removal or inability to access desired goods or resources.